patmaddox/home/experiments/zolatest/content/blog/ideas.md

 I wonder if it's possible to get a new panel?
 Also I need to figure out how to disable / soften the beep.
 It's loud and stupid.

+## git commit prefix

+The FreeBSD monorepos use a prefix to indicate which subsystem a commit refers to.
+I've been doing the same thing with my monorepo.
+I wonder if I could script it?